Cultural Variations of an Avalokiteshvara Statue

 Buddhists believe that all suffering has it’s origins in the defilements of body, speech and mind.
 The special water, also known as the “dew of compassion” has the power to heal all defilements that lead to suffering.
 In her other hand Guanyin is typically holding a willow branch between her index finger and thumb.
 The willow branch is used to cure sickness and fulfill the wishes of her devotees.

 Additionally, in some parts of China the origins of Guanyin are believed to be in Taoism and not Buddhism.
 Therefore, it is possible that her new female form is not only due to compassion being associated with the softer sex.
 Instead, she is believed to be associated with one of the eight immortals of the Taoist pantheon.

 Since only one of the eight immortals is considered to be female, it is easy to guess which one Guanyin is believed to be.
 This female immortal is known as He Xian’gu and she lived during the reign of the Tang Dynasty in China.

-To the delight of Buddhist art lovers, Avalokitesvara statues are sometimes depicted very extravagantly.
-Sometimes the bodhisattva is depicted with a thousand arms and eleven heads.
+To the delight of Buddhist art lovers, an Avalokiteshvara statue is sometimes depicted very extravagantly.
+Indeed, sometimes the Bodhisattva is depicted with a thousand arms and eleven heads.

-However, from the perspective of Chinese Buddhists Guanyin is most commonly depicted in a flowing white gown dispensing the “dew of compassion” from her vase.
+However, from the perspective of Avalokiteshvara statue China, Guanyin is most commonly depicted in a flowing white gown dispensing the “dew of compassion” from her vase.

-There are many Chinese Buddhist sculptures and paintings that display the more extravagant multi arm and multi head depictions.
-However, it seems that the most common depiction of a white Guanyin statue is that of an elegant woman.
+Indeed, there are many Chinese Buddhist sculptures and paintings that display Guanyin as the more extravagant 1000 armed Avalokiteshvara statue with 11 heads.
+However, it seems that the most common depiction of Guanyin is that of an elegant woman.